Skip to content

 Share

-SBA Lending FAQs: Straight Answers for Brokers and COIs
+SBA Lending FAQs: Straight Answers for Business Brokers and Referral Partners

-I wanted to take a moment to address some of the most frequently asked questions I hear from brokers and other Centers of Influence (COIs) regarding banking and SBA lending.
+I want to take a moment to address some of the most frequently asked questions I hear from business brokers and other referral partners regarding banking and SBA lending.
 My goal is to make your conversations with clients just a little easier.

 Question Mark

 Is Scale Bank a preferred SBA lender?
-And what does that even mean?
+If so, what does that even mean?

 Yes!
 Scale Bank is a Preferred SBA Lender.
 That means we’re authorized to approve SBA loans in-house—no need to wait for SBA approval every time.
 As a PLP (Preferred Lender Program) lender, we’ve met the SBA’s standards for volume and performance.